 Rebuilding the Foundations

 Apparently, even PayPal support does not know how to cancel an automatic renewal (recurring payment) in a PayPal business account.
-They gave me directions—three times, even though I told them those direction do not work in my business account—that work fine in my personal account, but are impossible in my business account.
+They gave me directions—three times, even though I told them those direction do not work in my business account—that work fine in my personal account, but do not work in my business account.

 Some people may dislike [Rebuilding the Foundations].
 It upsets applecarts, slays sacred cows, demands that we 'go back to the Bible' and for all of those reasons all of us must read it.—John Tancock